Almost Isotropy-Maximal Manifolds of Non-negative Curvature: Preliminaries

-We will sometimes denote the \emph{fixed point set} $M^G=\{\, x\in M : gx=x, g\in G \, \}$ of the $G$-action by $\Fix(M ; G )$.
-Its dimension is defined as the maximum dimension of its connected components.
-One measurement for the size of a transformation group $G\times M\rightarrow M$ is the dimension of its orbit space $M/G$, also called the {\it cohomogeneity} of the action.
+One measurement for the size of a transformation group $G\times M\rightarrow M$ is the dimension of its orbit space, $M/G$, also called the {\it cohomogeneity} of the action.
 This dimension is clearly constrained by the dimension of the fixed point set $M^G$ of $G$ in $M$.
 In fact, $\dim (M/G)\geq \dim(M^G) +1$ for any non-trivial, non-transitive action.
 In light of this, the {\it fixed-point cohomogeneity} of an action, denoted by $\textrm{cohomfix}(M;G)$, is defined by

-A manifold with fixed-point cohomogeneity $0$ is also called a {\it $G$-fixed point homogeneous manifold}.
-For product groups, we recall the definition of the following refinement of a fixed point homogeneous action (cf. \cite{ES2}).
+A manifold with fixed-point cohomogeneity $0$ is also called a $G$-{\it fixed-point-homogeneous manifold}.

-\begin{definition}[{\bf Nested Fixed Point Homogeneous}] Let $G=H\times \cdots \times H=H^l$ act isometrically and effectively on $M^n$.
-Let $N_1$ denote the connected component of largest dimension in $M^H$ and let $N_k\subset N_{k-1}$ denote the connected component of largest dimension in $N_{k-1}^H$, for $k\leq l$.
-We will call a manifold {\em nested $H$-fixed point homogeneous} when there exists a tower of nested $H$-fixed point sets,